jamesratcliffe/lsretail-oauth-php/README.md

 ## Configuration

 Your OAuth Client's client ID, client secret and redirect URI are stored in the file config.php as an associative array.
+This file needs to be created following this example:

 ```php
 <?php